-Support for Foster Parents
+Support for Foster Caregivers

-As foster parents, not only do you have access to resources and programs from Family and Children's Services, you also become a member of the Foster Family Association of Waterloo Region, a member of the Foster Parents Society of Ontario and of the United Foster Parents of Canada Corporation.
+As foster caregivers, not only do you have access to resources and programs from Family and Children's Services, you also become a member of the Foster Family Association of Waterloo Region, a member of the Foster Parents Society of Ontario and of the United Foster Parents of Canada Corporation.

 Foster Family Association (FFA)

-The purpose of the Foster Family Association (FFA) is to promote a closer working relationship between Family and Children Services of the Waterloo Region and foster parents.
+The purpose of the Foster Family Association (FFA) is to promote a closer working relationship between Family and Children Services of the Waterloo Region and foster caregivers.
 We promote community, a spirit of co-operation, and support among its members – all in the interest of improving and developing services for our Foster Families.
 We connect our foster families with the Ontario network of fostering through the Foster Parent Society of Ontario (FPSO).
-The FFA is a voice for you as foster parents; FFA advocates for foster families at both the local and provincial level.
+The FFA is a voice for you as foster caregivers; FFA advocates for foster families at both the local and provincial level.

 FAIR (Fostering, Awareness, Improvement & Retention)

-FAIR provides a forum where foster parents, kin caregivers and staff of Family and Children’s Services of the Waterloo Region can come together for the purposes of problem solving, sharing information, foster family retention, addressing better ways to support foster families, and to share ideas.
+FAIR provides a forum where foster caregivers, kin caregivers and staff of Family and Children’s Services of the Waterloo Region can come together for the purposes of problem solving, sharing information, foster family retention, addressing better ways to support foster families, and to share ideas.

 Foster Family Liaison and Information Program (FFLIP)